beatass/Wine-analysis/README.md

 ## Additional information

 The dataset contains no missing atribute values with **1599** instances of **red wine** and **4898 of white wine**.
-Several of the attributes may be correlated, thus it makes sense to apply some sort of feature selection.
+Several of the attributes may be correlated so it makes sense to apply some sort of feature selection.